-Most students at Manchester University complete either the Bachelor of Science (B.S.) degree or the Bachelor of Arts (B.A.) degree.
+Students at Manchester University complete either the Bachelor of Science (B.S.) degree or the Bachelor of Arts (B.A.) degree.
 The outlines for these degrees are found in the University Catalog.
-In brief, those requirements, modified for teacher candidates, include a minimum of 120 semester hours of credit with a 2.50 grade point average overall, satisfaction of the CORE requirements, completion of an education program with at least a 2.50 GPA in the program (either a teaching major or an academic major with teaching added), residency at Manchester for a minimum of 90 semester hours or taking 30 of the last 36 semester hours at Manchester University, and successful completion of the senior comprehensive evaluation and passing scores on required licensure tests.
+In brief, those requirements, modified for teacher candidates, include a minimum of 120 semester hours of credit with a 2.50 grade point average overall, satisfaction of the CORE requirements, completion of an education program with at least a 2.50 GPA in the program for the class of 2022 and before (either a teaching major or an academic major with teaching added) OR at least a 2.75 GPA in the program for the class of 2023 and after, residency at Manchester for a minimum of 90 semester hours or taking 30 of the last 36 semester hours at Manchester University, and successful completion of the senior comprehensive evaluation.

 The Bachelor of Arts (B.A.) also requires satisfactory completion of a world language through the intermediate level.
 Some teacher candidates choose this degree because they want to develop language proficiency.
-Spanish speaking teachers are in demand.